MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-in-source-mode.md

 The application is then loaded and stops when the **main** function is entered.
 (Of course, you can use any entry point, not only **main**.)

 If the application throws an exception, it breaks into the debugger.
 Source information is available at this point.
-However, if you issue a break by using the [**CTRL+C**](ctrl-c--break-.md), [CTRL+BREAK](debug---break.md), or Debug | Break command, the debugger creates a new thread, so you cannot see your source code.
+However, if you issue a break by using the [**CTRL+C**](ctrl-c--break-.md), **CTRL+BREAK**, or Debug | Break command, the debugger creates a new thread, so you cannot see your source code.

 After you have reached a thread that you have source files for, you can use the Debugger Command window to execute source debugging commands.
 If you are using WinDbg, the [Source window](source-window.md) appears.
 If you have already opened a Source window by clicking **Open Source File** on the **File** menu, WinDbg typically create a new window for the source.
 You can close the previous window without affecting the debugging process.